by321/me2net/readme.md

 Me2net, based on [MediaPipe](https://developers.google.com/mediapipe "MediaPipe") and [U²-Net](https://github.com/xuebinqin/U-2-Net "u2net"), is an automatic foreground detection and background removal and replacement tool written in Python.

-- automatically detect image foregound and background, or
+- automatically detect foregound (salient object) and background in images, or
 - automatically detect face (forehead to chin) as foreground
 - replace image background with a solid color or another image
 - process one image file, a directory of files, or RGB24 image data piped to standard input
 - fast enough to run on CPU only, GPU automatically supported via PyTorch
 - support multi-threaded processing, most useful when running in CPU mode

-U²-Net is a deep learning model, the original research paper is here: [U²-Net: Going Deeper with Nested U-Structure for Salient Object Detection](U2-Net: Going Deeper with Nested U-Structure for Salient Object Detection "U2-Net: Going Deeper with Nested U-Structure for Salient Object Detection").

 ## Usage